 Philadelphia Dental College

-HathiTrust has made available digital copies of early Philadelphia Dental College yearbooks.
+HathiTrust has made available the 1898 Philadelphia Dental College Class Book.
+The 1900 yearbook is available through the Temple University Digital Collection.
 These show the buildings, students and faculty, and organizations of the college prior to its merger with Temple University.

 Philadelphia Dental College was chartered in 1863 by Dr. John H. McQuillan, with classes beginning in November of that same year.
 It was only the fourth dental college founded in the United States and the second in Philadelphia.
 It became the first college in the nation to offer a course in oral surgery, and the hospital addition in 1878 became the first to treat oral diseases.

 Philadelphia Dental College soon began to increase its graduation requirements.
 What had initially been a two-year program of four-month terms became a three-year program of seven-month terms.
 Professors who had originally lectured 34 periods in a term tripled their lecture time.

 The 1900 yearbook shows a student body of 389 students, with 105 graduates.
 Mostly male, these came from 20 different states in the United States, and from 11 foreign countries.
 There were two professional fraternities on campus—Xi Psi Phi and Psi Omega.
 In addition, P.D.C. had a chapter of the Y.M.C.A. and a locally created Garretson Society, a service group.
 Among social groups, P.D.C. formed a British-American Society.
 Later yearbooks show an orchestra and other musical groups.